samsquire/compiler/README.md

 # JIT compiler written in C

-I am as far as the frontend.
-The compiler reads syntax that resembles the following and turns it into an AST.
+I have generated ANF and virtual register allocation information.
+The compiler reads syntax that resembles the following and turns it into an AST and ANF.

 ```
 function other(int number) {